peterhinch/micropython-async/v3/docs/GPS.md

 ## 2.2 Library installation

-The library is implemented as a Python package and is in `as_drivers/as_GPS`.
-To install copy the following directories and their contents to the target
+The library is implemented as a Python package.
+To install copy the following directories and their contents to the target hardware:
-hardware:
- 1. `as_drivers`
+ 1. `as_drivers/as_GPS`
  2. `primitives`

 On platforms with an underlying OS such as the Raspberry Pi ensure that the